k-u-bux/kubux-whiteboard-server/src/protocol.md

 3. **Hash Reconciliation**: The client should maintain a clear distinction between verified state (confirmed by server) and optimistic updates.

 4. **Undo/Redo UI**: The client should only show undo/redo options for actions performed by the current client.

+5. **Group Actions**: For operations that should be atomic, the client should use group actions rather than individual sequential actions.

 ### Logging